-Water, Water, Every Where—And Now Scientists Know Where It Came From
+Water, Water, Every Where — And Now Scientists Know Where It Came From

 Even though that's been the prevailing view, some planetary scientists don't buy it.
 After all, the story of Earth's water would be a lot more simple and straightforward if the water was just present to begin with.

-So Piani and her colleagues recently took a close look at 13 of those unusual meteorites, which are also thought to have formed close-in to the Sun.
+So Piani and her colleagues recently took a close look at 13 of those unusual meteorites, which are also thought to have formed close in to the sun.

-"Before the study, there were almost no measurement of the hydrogen or water in this meteorite," says Piani.
+"Before the study, there were almost no measurement of the hydrogen or water in this meteorite," Piani says.
 Those measurements that did exist were inconsistent, she says, and were done on meteorites that could have undergone changes after falling to the Earth's surface.

-"We do not want to have meteorites that were altered and modified by the Earth processes," explains Piani, saying that they deliberately selected the most pristine meteorites possible.
+"We do not want to have meteorites that were altered and modified by the Earth processes," Piani explains, saying that they deliberately selected the most pristine meteorites possible.

 The researchers then analyzed the meteorite's chemical makeup to see how much hydrogen was in there.
 Since hydrogen can react with oxygen to produce water, knowing how much hydrogen is in the rocks indicates how much water this material could have contributed to a growing Earth.